kurtosis-tech/geth-lighthouse-mev-package/README.md

 and add MEV components using individual packages.
 This is to illustrate how composing Kurtosis packages is like putting together lego blocks.

+This package is spinning up `mock` MEV by default which consists of MEV Boost and the Ethereum Foundation mock mev builder.
+To launch `full` mev instead you can tweak `line 9` in `main.star` and change it to `full`.

 Run this package
 ----------------
 If you have [Kurtosis installed][install-kurtosis], run: